"You have failed only when you have failed to try,"

 The 2000s: home sweet home

-The dedicated doctors and nursing staff who came to Camp year after year helped Ooch Muskoka become the only overnight camp in Canada able to provide IV chemotherapy and blood transfusions.
-Now, campers who have complex medical care needs can enjoy a traditional camp environment and just be kids.
+Thanks to donors, Camp Ooch’s overnight camp program found a permanent home by taking over the Camp Hollyburn campground in 2004.
+The new site is situated on the shore of its own private lake, Donner Lake.
+The dedicated doctors and nursing staff who came to camp year after year helped Ooch Muskoka become the only overnight camp in Canada able to provide IV chemotherapy and blood transfusions.
+Now, Campers who have complex medical care needs can enjoy a traditional camp environment and just be kids.

-The present & future
+The recent present & future

 By 2014, we wanted—and needed—to expand Ooch Muskoka and accommodate more amazing Campers.
 With the help of generous partners and donors, construction began in 2014 with the goal of serving up to 50% more Campers year-round.

 For 2019 and beyond, our mission is to reach out across the province and meet the 79% of kids affected by childhood cancer who still don’t have access to an oncology camp and programming.

-oral medications are administered by our MedShed team every Summer at Ooch Muskoka
+7,442 oral medications were administered by our summer Med Shed team at Ooch Muskoka in 2019

 From our hearts to yours, thank you

 To our staff, your hard work has impacted thousands of Campers over the years.
-As you build relationships with more families, partners, donors, Volunteers, and fundraisers, we hope you’ll continue to help us grow—thank you.
+As you build relationships with more families, partners, donors, volunteers, and fundraisers, we hope you’ll continue to help us grow—thank you.

-And finally, thank you to our Ooch supporters, near and far, for making our growth possible.
+And finally, thank you to our Ooch & Trillium supporters, near and far, for making our growth possible.
 You help us change lives and reach more kids every year.
 We couldn’t do this without you.

-Are you part of Ooch's history?
+Are you part of our history?